jce-il/ASOSMA/firefox-ios/README.md

 ## Architecture

-**A general browser architecture:**
+**General browser architecture:**

 ![](general.jpg)

 [Reference](http://image.slidesharecdn.com/web-browserarchitecture-150609231155-lva1-app6892/95/web-browser-architecture-2-638.jpg?cb=1433891674)

-**Firefox** architecture looks as the following figure, but because of Apple policies they had to use the build-in ios WebKit instead of gecko.
+**Firefox’s** architecture can be presented as seen in the following bottom figure, however, as mentioned before, because of Apple’s policies they had to use the built-in IOS WebKit instead of Gecko.

 ![](firefox-diagram.jpg)